What about Bearacade® and fire codes?

 Other than schools, are Bearacade® units in use elsewhere?

 Yes.
 Depending upon the study, educational settings account for 25 to 30 percent of active shooter events.
-Since offering our solutions, we work with several churches due to their open access, multiple rooms, vacation bible schools, and offices.
-We have also partnered with government, business, and nonprofit entities for offices that are concerned about active shooters, domestic violence issues, and disgruntled employee situations.
+Since offering our solutions, we have worked with several churches due to their open access, multiple rooms, vacation bible schools, and offices.
+We have also partnered with government, military bases, for profit businesses, and nonprofit entities for offices that are concerned about active shooters, domestic violence issues, and disgruntled employee situations.
 Our products are designed for the commercial, institutional, and public user.
-Please note that not all of our solutions were not designed for residential use as there are other options and different fire, building, and life safety codes that address residential units, egress, and occupancy.
+Please note that not all of our solutions were designed for residential use as there are other options and different fire, building, and life safety codes that address residential units, egress, and occupancy.